Domestication syndrome

-Domestication syndrome refers to two sets of phenotypic traits that are common to either domesticated animals, or domesticated plants.
-These traits were identified by Charles Darwin in The Variation of Animals and Plants Under Domestication.
+Domestication syndrome refers to two sets of phenotypic traits that are common to either domesticated plants or domesticated animals.

-Domesticated animals tend to be smaller and less aggressive than their wild counterparts, they may also have floppy ears, variations to coat color, a smaller brain, and a shorter muzzle.
+Domesticated animals tend to be smaller and less aggressive than their wild counterparts; they may also have floppy ears, variations to coat color, a smaller brain, and a shorter muzzle.
 Other traits may include changes in the endocrine system and an extended breeding cycle.

-Research suggests that modified neural crest cells are potentially responsible for the traits that are common across many domesticated animal species.
+These animal traits have been claimed to emerge across the different species in response to selection for tameness, which was purportedly demonstrated in a famous Russian fox breeding experiment, though this claim has been disputed.